What are Active Directory groups?

 Users who share similar functions and network access requirements can be organized using global groups.
 They are used to grant permissions to access resources that are located in any domain in the same forest.
 So, members can be added only from the domain in which the global group was created.
 Global groups can exist in all mixed, native and interim functional levels of domains and forests.
 Group nesting is supported.
 A global group can also be added to other local and global groups.

 Universal groups reside in the Global Catalogue and are not stored in the domain partition level.
 Hence, forest-wide replication is triggered while adding or removing objects from the group.
 These groups are typically used for email distribution.
 They can grant permissions on any domain in the same forest or trusting forests.

 What are Nested Groups?

 Groups that have other groups as members are known as nested groups.
 When a group is nested within another group, the user rights are inherited automatically.
 Nested groups help reduce management overhead.
-While Active Directory distribution groups support nesting in both native and mixed mode, the Active Directory security groups support nesting only for domains running in the native mode.
+While Active Directory distribution groups support nesting in both native and mixed-mode, the Active Directory security groups support nesting only for domains running in the native mode.

-Consider a scenario, where an organization has three different groups based on business roles namely Production, Sales and Accounting.
+Consider a scenario, where an organization has three different groups based on business roles namely Production, Sales, and Accounting.
 Each of these roles belongs to a separate global group, where each group has a specified number of users.
-All the members of these domains need to access a file which is located in the Sales domain.
-Without group nesting, each global group has to be given a separate permission, hence the permission for access should be provided three times.
+All the members of these domains need to access a file that is located in the Sales domain.
+Without group nesting, each global group has to be given separate permission, hence the permission for access should be provided three times.
 However, if a domain local group is created and all three global groups are added to it, only the domain local group requires permission.
 This is done by adding the domain local group to the file’s Access Control List (ACL) and providing the required permissions for access.